 Final examinations are required in all undergraduate courses unless the department or other agency sponsoring the course has obtained permission from the Committee on Educational Policy to evaluate students in another manner.
 Final examinations are only given during the examination-week period at the time announced in the Schedule of Classes, usually in the same room used for class meetings during the quarter.
-No change in the time or date of a final examination may occur unless the course sponsoring agency has obtained the approval of the Committee on Educational Policy.
-Requests must be received by CEP no later than the first week of the quarter in which the course is occurring.
-When finals are administered, they must be completed at the scheduled examination time and may not require more than the scheduled three-hour time block.
+No change in the time or date of a final examination may occur unless the course sponsoring agency has obtained the approval of the Committee on Educational Policy (CEP).
+Requests must be received by CEP not later than the first week of the quarter in which the course is occurring.
+Completion or submission of final examinations or papers for undergraduate courses is not allowed during the regular term's period of instruction, including the closed week before final examinations.
+When finals are administered (not during week 10), they must be completed at the scheduled examination time and may not require more than the scheduled three-hour time block.
 If a take-home examination is not assigned until the week designated for final examinations, it cannot require more than three hours to complete.

-To avoid three final examinations on the same day, students may want to consider the final exam schedule when enrolling in
+To avoid three final examinations on the same day, students may want to consider the final exam schedule when enrolling in courses.

 Instructors may bar students from taking the examination if they arrive late.
-If a student misses an examination due to an unavoidable emergency, the instructor may agree to give an Incomplete grade and schedule a makeup examination provided that the student's work is passing up to that point.
+If a student misses an examination due to an unavoidable emergency, the instructor may agree to give an Incomplete and schedule a makeup examination provided that the student's work is passing up to that point.
 When a final examination is one of the regular requirements in a course, no one taking the course may be individually exempted from it.
 Travel plans for vacation are not an emergency, and should not be made without checking the final examination schedule.